IanTeda/ianteda.github.io/src/_drafts/2016-07-27-the-api-design-guide.md

 logo: /assets/images/logo-light.png
 ---

-> One piece of software talking to another piece of software
+> An API allows one piece of software talking to another piece of software

 ### Definitions

-Some terms that are used in this guide and there definitions:
+Some terms used in this guide and there definitions:

-- Application Programming Interface;
-- REST: Representational State Transfer;
-- Resource: A single instance of an object;
+- __API__ - Application Programming Interface, an interface for one piece of software to talk to another;
-- Collection: A collection of homogeneous objects (resources);
+- __Collection__ - A collection of resources found at an endpoint;
-- HTTP: A protocol for communicating over networks;
-- Consumer: A client computer application capable of making HTTP requests;
+- __Consumer (Client)__ - A client computer application making requests of the API;
-- Third Party Developer: A developer not a part of your project but who wishes to consume your data;
-- Server: An HTTP server/application accessible from a Consumer over a network;
+- __cURL__ - A command line tool for getting and sending files using URL syntax;
-- Endpoint: An API URL on a Server which represents either a Resource or a Collection of Resources;
+- __Endpoint__ - An API URL on a Server which represents either a Resource or a Collection;
+- __Granularity__ - The level of detailed returned in the request response;
+- __HTTP__ - A protocol for communicating over networks, aka the internet;
-- Idempotent: Side-effect free, can happen multiple times without penalty;
+- __Idempotent (Stateless)__ - Side-effect free, can happen multiple times without affecting the data state;
-- URL: ???
+- __Resource__ - A single instance of an object in an endpoint request response;
+- __REST (RESTful)__ - Representational State Transfer, an architectural style for the design of network-based software;
+- __SSL__ - Secure Socket Layer, the standard security technology for establishing an encrypted link between a web server and a browser
+- __URL__ - Uniform Resource Locator and is a reference (an address) to a resource on the Internet.
-- URL Segment: a slash-separated piece of information in the URL;
+- __URL Segment__ - A slash-separated piece of information in the URL;
-- Granularity: level of detailed;
-- cURL: A command line tool for getting and sending files using URL syntax;
-- SSL

 ### AIM